 Sometimes, the medication itself isn’t safe for use.
 Medication can be contaminated or mixed incorrectly, hurting your health in serious ways.

-In these cases, your defective drug lawyer in Orange County can help you gather evidence and pinpoint the group responsible for the defective medication.
+In these cases, your defective drug lawyer can help you gather evidence and pinpoint the group responsible for the defective medication.
 Often, fault falls on the manufacturer in these cases.
 They’re supposed to ensure medicine is safe for use before being sold to the public.
 If they fail to make a safe product, they can be responsible for the losses you’ve suffered.

 Sometimes, there was nothing wrong with the medication—the problem may be that you shouldn’t have taken it, or shouldn’t have taken it in that dose.
 Your doctor or pharmacist may have carelessly prescribed the wrong dose, ignored an allergy or restriction, or may have simply given you the wrong medication.